Other ADB Members

 |01A - Short-term lending info_outline||GBP29,048,000,000||USD35,964,394,818||

-(i) March, Activating a Contingent Term Repo Facility (CTRF) to complement the Bank of England’s (BoE's) existing sterling liquidity facilities.
-June 19, The Bank of England announced that, in light of more stable funding market conditions and recent usage patterns, it will discontinue 3-month CTRF operations at the end of June 2020.
-The final operation is on 26 June.
-As of June 26, cumulative amount allocated since March was GBP11.515 billion; (ii) March 17, The Covid Corporate Financing Facility (CCFF) provided jointly with the Treasury provides lending to businesses with minimum amount GBP1 million per participant.
+(i) March 2020, Activating a Contingent Term Repo Facility (CTRF) to complement the Bank of England’s (BoE's) existing sterling liquidity facilities.
+19 June 2020, The Bank of England announced that, in light of more stable funding market conditions and recent usage patterns, it will discontinue 3-month CTRF operations at the end of June 2020.
+The final operation is on 26 June 2020.
+As of 26 June 2020, cumulative amount allocated since March was GBP11.515 billion; (ii) 17 March 2020, The Covid Corporate Financing Facility (CCFF) provided jointly with the Treasury provides lending to businesses with minimum amount GBP1 million per participant.
 The BoE will purchase commercial papers (CP) of firms of up to one-year maturity, with interest rate set with a fixed spread to the sterling overnight index swap (OIS) rate.
 The spread is determined based on rating or equivalent assessment.
 The scheme will operate for at least 12 months and will be financed by the issuance of central bank reserves.
-The peak sum of CP purchased less any redemptions and sales (reported on a settlement date basis) since the CCFF began in March 2020 was GBP17.533 billion (August 19).
+The peak sum of CP purchased less any redemptions and sales (reported on a settlement date basis) since the CCFF began in March 2020 was GBP17.533 billion (19 August 2020).
+22 September 2020, HM Treasury and the Bank are confirming that the CCFF will close for new purchases of commercial paper with effect from 23 March 2021.

 |01B - Support policies for short-term lending info_outline||